Skip to product information

 • Paper yellowed and weakened by time.

-• Unique set.
+• Single set.

-Extracts from the first letter
+Excerpts from the first letter

 We would like to thank the UFMG paleography team for the work of transcribing these two letters.

-Extracts from the second letter
+Excerpts from the second letter

-In 2012, Brazil celebrated the end of the administration of Baron do Rio Branco (1845 - 1912) at the Ministry of Foreign Affairs, valuing the legacy of the patron of Brazilian diplomacy, especially regarding the United States and Argentina.
-Rio Branco closed the limits of the national territory and established the foundations of the tradition of Brazilian diplomacy, always seeking to differentiate Brazil from other nations in the southern segment of the hemisphere, characterized by great political and financial difficulties.
+In 2012, Brazil celebrated the end of the administration of Baron Rio Branco (1845 - 1912) at the Ministry of Foreign Affairs, valuing the legacy of the patron of Brazilian diplomacy, especially regarding the United States and Argentina.
+Rio Branco closed the borders of the national territory and established the foundations of the tradition of Brazilian diplomacy, always seeking to differentiate Brazil from other nations in the southern segment of the hemisphere, characterized by great political and financial difficulties.

 View full details